 | ProRes 422 | ~5× larger |

-Modern codecs like H.265 (HEVC) and AV1 achieve significantly better compression than the older but widely compatible H.264 codec.
+Modern codecs like H.265 (HEVC) and AV1 achieve noticeably better compression than the older but widely compatible H.264 codec.
 This means you can use lower bitrates with newer codecs and still maintain excellent visual quality, resulting in smaller files.
 Professional production codecs like ProRes prioritize editing performance over compression, producing much larger files.

-Accurate file size estimation is crucial for practical video production planning.
+Accurate file size estimation is important for practical video production planning.
 Whether you are preparing memory cards for a wedding shoot, calculating how many hours of security footage your hard drive can hold, or estimating upload times for YouTube, knowing your expected file sizes prevents unpleasant surprises.

 For storage planning, always add a 10-15% buffer above your estimates.
 Variable bitrate encoding means complex scenes (action, confetti, foliage) will produce larger files than static scenes.
 Also account for multiple takes, B-roll footage, and any post-production proxies or renders you may need to store.